-On a different note, team Fundamatics is planning to publish two annual commemorative issues to celebrate the Diamond jubilee of IIT Bombay.
-These issues will capture history and nostalgia related to IIT Bombay.
+On a different note, team Fundamatics is planning to publish an annual commemorative issue to celebrate the Diamond jubilee of IIT Bombay.
+This issue will capture history and nostalgia related to IIT Bombay.
 If you wish to share your memories of eccentric profs, your hostels or unique IITB lingo or any pictures/memorabilia, send in your own submissions to the editorial team at [email@example.com].
 As contributors, you don’t need to write a full article, even a paragraph is fine – we’ll string together sets of anecdotes.
 But, of course, articles are most welcome too.
 Contributions can be sent in by individuals or by groups (a bunch of friends/wingies/batchmates/people from the same lab, whatever).
-Submissions that come in before 20th Feb will be published in the first issue and those that come between 20th Feb to end of Oct will appear in the second issue.
+Submissions must reach us before end of Oct.

 Also Ran BY Rohit Grover